 Americans are known for being big spenders…sometimes, too big.
-With an average household credit card balance of more than $8,200, many people now cannot keep up with the payments on their debt.
-In a nationally representative survey conducted by WalletHub, nearly 16 percent of respondents said they believe they will miss at least one credit card due date in 2019.
-That works out to about 40 million Americans.
+With an average household credit card balance of more than $8,000, many people now cannot keep up with the payments on their debt.
+While the COVID-19 stimulus payments led to the biggest credit-card debt payoffs in decades in 2020, in 2021 we went right back to raising the debt, ending the year with around a $70 billion net increase.
+Unfortunately, the more that debt increases, the more people will miss payments.
+In a nationally representative survey conducted by WalletHub, over 16% of respondents said they believe they will miss at least one credit card due date in 2022.
+That works out to about 42 million Americans.

 Missing a credit card payment is dangerous, but its negative effects can sometimes be quickly countered.
-WalletHub’s survey found that 9 of 10 people who tried to get a late fee waived in the past were successful.
+WalletHub’s survey found that nearly 9 in 10 people who tried to get a late fee waived in the past were successful.

 Below are some more of highlights of WalletHub’s survey, along with additional insight from a panel of experts.

-- Credit card issuers are forgiving…if you ask nicely.
-9 in 10 people who have tried to get a credit card late fee waived were successful.
-Women are 17 percent more likely to have tried to get a fee waived than men, and are also 2 percent more likely to have been successful.
+- Credit card issuers are forgiving...if you ask nicely.
+Nearly 9 in 10 people who have tried to get a credit card late fee waived were successful.

 People miss due dates for bills sometimes, whether due to forgetfulness, lack of funds or some other reason.
 It may seem like a simple fact of life, but there’s often a lot more to the story, including far-reaching implications for all of our wallets.
 To gain further insight on missed payments and the late fees that can come with them, we posed the following questions to a panel of experts.
 Click on the experts’ profiles to read their bios and responses.

-WalletHub conducted this nationally representative survey with over 500 respondents from 1/7/19 to 1/14/19.
+WalletHub conducted this nationally representative survey with around 300 respondents from 1/10/22 to 1/14/22.
 We weighted the statistical results to correct for demographic discrepancies.
-The margin of error for the total respondents is plus or minus 4.38 percent at a confidence level of 95%.
+The margin of error for the total respondents is plus or minus 6% at a confidence level of 95%.